White paper

 The tag is well-suited for applications requiring reliable, long-range, and orientation-independent reading capabilities, such as tracking the inventory of electronics, furniture, luggage, and vehicles.
 In addition, while the commercial tags we acquired were made of non-recyclable laminate, our design was composed of paper and copper ink, making the RFID tag compostable.
 This highlights an emerging use case for copper inks in RFID or NFC applications.

-As we continue to explore the possibilities of printing antennas, we invite you to view the other application projects we’ve completed.
+As we continue to explore the possibilities of printing antennas, we invite you to view the other projects we’ve completed.